 The RSSD project has made strategic investments in government seed farms to improve infrastructure and upgrade seed testing facilities in Pathein.
-The ISO certified seed testing facility in Pathein was opened in were certified.
+The ISO certified seed testing facility in Pathein was opened in May 2019 by the Ayeyarwady Regional Chief Minister.
+In 2020, the lab received 1,438 seed samples; 413 were tested and 335 seed samples were certified.